-For 7 years, I miraculously managed to not throw a phone, flog away an intruder, or hang myself in the corner of my office with Ethernet cabling.
+For seven years, I miraculously managed to not throw a phone, flog away an intruder, or hang myself in the corner of my office with Ethernet cabling.
 Like everyone else, I knew that there was more to life than waking up at the last minute and jockeying through traffic in a hurry to make a bunch of old men richer.

-However, a strange and powerful force kept me glued to my seat, sorting through corporate memos reminding me to file my TPS reports properly and that Friday was wacky tie day.
+However, a strange and powerful force kept me glued to my seat, sorting through corporate memos reminding me to file my TPS reports properly and that Friday was wacky tie day:

-Bills.
 Lots of them.
 Always creeping into my mailbox when I least expected it.
-There were all the usual suspects like electric, water, and a mortgage on a place so over sized for me that I hadn’t even opened some of the rooms yet.
+There were all the usual suspects like electric, water, and a mortgage on a place so oversized for me that I hadn’t even opened some of the rooms yet.
 Then there were the really bothersome credit card statements that included all my internet purchases.

-“Oh yeah … I remember this” I said and opened it with a snappy mouse click.
+“Oh yeah … I remember this!”
+I said and opened it with a snappy mouse click.

 I nearly swallowed my tongue at the results inside!